niels-lubbes/surface_equivalence/README.md

 U = [(1, 0, 0, 0), (0,  0,  0,  1), (0,  0, -1,  0), (0, -1,  0,  0)] , sol = {c3: 0, c8: 0, c4: r24, c5: 0, c0: 0, c1: 0, c6: -r24, c7: 0, c2: r24}
 ```

-### Example 2: Projective isomorphisms between Veronese-Segre surfaces (B1)
+### Example 2: Projective isomorphisms between Veronese-Segre surfaces (case B1)

 We compute the projective isomorphisms between two Veronese-Segre surfaces.
 A Veronese-Segre surface is a projective surface that can be parametrized by a map
 whose components consists of bihomogeneous polynomials.
 Thus the domain of this map
 is the fiber product of the projective line with itself.

-We start by importing the required libraries and initialize parameters.
+We start by importing the required libraries.

 ```python
 from surface_equivalence.class_se_ring import ring